SuperScientificSoftwareLaboratory/PanguLU/README.md

 ## Execution of PanguLU
-PanguLU is to complete the operation of solving AX=b, and the test file is placed in the test folder.
-The test is to first perform the LU numerical decomposition of the matrix test.mtx, and use Ly=b to complete the lower triangular solution and Ux=y to complete the upper triangular solution test method.
+PanguLU is to complete the operation of solving *Ax = b*, and the test file is placed in the test folder.
+The test is to first perform the LU numeric decomposition of the matrix test.mtx, and use *Ly = b* to complete the lower triangular solution and *Ux = y* to complete the upper triangular solution test method.
 ### run command

 > **mpirun -np process_number ./PanguLU -NB NB_number -F Smatrix_name**